superapplejuice/Prisma-MongoDB-Server/README.md

 # Prisma MongoDB Server

-This is a GraphQL server initialised by Prisma, with MongoDB as the database.
-The GraphQL server runs on GraphQL Yoga.
+This is a GraphQL server running on a Prisma client, with MongoDB as the database.

 ## Features